People may talk a lot about character, but finding a person or a company with integrity is a tall order. Integrity is vital for character growth.

 The Bible contains many, many symbols that refer to the church.
 Included in this study are the symbols of the Temple and Tabernacle, the human body and trees.

 Solomon's glorious Temple must have been a sight to behold.
 God's church, however, is His Temple now—and each of us living stones in it.
-Several analogies are drawn between the construction of the First Temple and our preparation for God's Kingdom.

 The term house can mean structure, family, kingdom, or church of God.
 The instruction to us personally is to not leave the church or fellowship of faith.